-Montenegro: Gov extends oil exploration tender until may 2014 awaiting bidders15.
-January 2014. / SEE Energy News
+Montenegro: Gov extends oil exploration tender until may 2014 awaiting bidders, SEE Energy News

 The deadline to bid for oil exploration and drilling rights for oil and natural gas off the southern Adriatic coast of Montenegro has been extended until 15 May.
 The country’s economy ministry said it had pushed back the original 28 February deadline at the request of potential bidders who needed more time to prepare their bids.

 “Interested companies said they needed three months to prepare their bids from when the government adopts a law on taxing the upstream hydrocarbon industry and defines the concession model,” the news wire quoted the ministry as saying.

 The government is expected to debate the law and concession terms in an urgent procedure this month, the ministry said.

 The tender offers the exploration of 13 blocks, covering an area of 3000 square kilometres.

 In 2011, 15 international companies expressed an interest in searching for oil and gas in Montenegro as the Balkan nation moves to lessen dependence on imports.